Skip to main content

 After studying Philosophy, Toby Green worked as a writer and editor.
 He then studied for his PhD at the Centre of West African Studies at Birmingham University, working with Paulo de Moraes Farias and completing in 2007, before coming to King's in 2010.

 Green has been PI of research projects funded by the AHRC, British Library, European Union, and the Leverhulme Trust, and was awarded a Philip Leverhulme Prize for History in 2017.
 He has organised events in collaboration with institutions in Angola, Brazil, Ghana, Guinea-Bissau, Mozambique, Sierra Leone, and The Gambia.
-His 2019 book A Fistful of Shells was awarded the British Academy’s Nayef Al-Rohdan Prize for Global Cultural Understanding.
-He has been a prominent commentator on the Covid-19 pandemic, and his book The Covid Consensus was published in 2023.
+His 2019 book A Fistful of Shells was awarded the British Academy Book Prize and the Jerry Bentley Prize in World History of the American Historical Association.
+He was a prominent commentator on the Covid-19 pandemic, and his book The Covid Consensus was published in 2023.
+He was elected a Fellow of the British Academy in 2024.

 Research Interests and PhD Supervision